adityauser/Evolution-Strategies-for-Connect4/README.md

 - Resolve bug in CNN code.
 - Add some descriptive figures.

+I have also written a blog, which explains what we have done in this project.
+[Here](https://adityauser.github.io/blog/2020/09/05/PlayingBoardGames.html) is the link to the blog.
+You are welcome to create issues for your queries regarding the project. <br>

 This code is based on Uber-AI safemutation work.
-You can find the original code [here](https://github.com/uber-research/safemutations).
+You can find the original code [here](https://github.com/uber-research/safemutations). <br>

+The second part of my internship was on **Evolution Strategies for Multi-Armed Bandit problem**.
+Please do checkout [Evolution Strategies for Multi-Armed Bandit problem](https://github.com/adityauser/Evolution-Strategies-RL/tree/master/Multi-Armed%20Bandit).